-Revenue from Cloud and managed services include revenue from Cloud and storage solutions, managed services, value added services and International managed services.
+Revenue from Cloud and managed services include revenue from Cloud and storage solutions, managed services, value added services, domestic and International managed services.

 Revenues from Cloud and on demand compute and storage, are primarily fixed for a period of time.
+Revenue from Cloud and managed services are series of distinct services.
+The performance obligations are satisfied overtime.
+The group recognize service revenue as the related services are performed.

 Revenues from domestic and international managed services, comprise of value added services, operations and maintenance of projects and from remote infrastructure management.
-Contracts from this segment are fixed and could also be based on time and material contracts where revenue is recognised on percentage completion method.
-The stage of completion is measured by efforts spent to estimated total efforts on straight line basis over the term of the contract.
+Contracts from this segment are fixed and could also be based on time and material contracts.